THE FOLLOWING CAN BE PROVIDED FOR PETS ADMITTED FOR SPAY/NEUTER SURGERY At An Extra Fee

 Rabies Vaccines: Lack of vaccination poses no risk to other pets so vaccination is not required for surgery.
 However, pets can be vaccinated while at the office for surgery.
 Rabies vaccines are required by the State.
 Pets must be at least 3 months of age for a rabies shot.
 After the first shot, another is given in 1 year and then every three years thereafter.
 We must see a former rabies certificate for your pet (recent or expired) in order to provide a 3 year shot.
 State law requires it.

 Distemper Vaccines: Vaccination is not required for appointments but it is recommended that puppies and kittens have at least 2 of their initial series of shots prior to arrival.
-We make every attempt to minimize exposure but the chances of exposure still exist.
+We make every attempt to minimize exposure but the chance of exposure still exists.
 Multiple distemper shots are given to puppies and kittens until they are over 15-16 weeks old.
 These are usually given at 3-4 week intervals starting at 6-8 weeks of age.
-Pathways to Wellness, our affiliate, recommends 1 shot a month starting at 8 weeks of age and ending at or just after 16 weeks of age and then a final booster one year later.
-There are conflicting opinions about distemper vaccination intervals for adult pets ranging from the need for annual shots, to one shot every 3 years, to no more distemper vaccines at all.
+Pathways to Wellness, our affiliate, recommends 1 shot a month starting at 8 weeks of age and ending at, or just after, 16 weeks of age and then a final booster one year later.
+There are conflicting opinions about distemper vaccination intervals for adult pets ranging from the need for annual shots, to one shot every 3 years, to one shot every 7 years.

 Research shows that pets that receive pain-relief medications before and after surgery eat sooner and heal faster than those that do not.
 Anesthesia only provides pain-relief while pets are asleep on the surgery table.
-Ace of Spays offers both conventional and homeopathic pain relief medication.
+At Ace of Spays, pain relief is as follows:

 Please be careful: Some over-the-counter products are toxic to pets and all increase the propensity to bleed.